Annapurna, Nepal

 - All permits for the trek

-- All meals (03 meals / 1 times Tea or Coffee) during the trek( Day 2 to Day 8)
+- All meals (03 meals / 1 times Tea or Coffee) during the trek( Day 2 to Day 8)open menu to choose one item per meal from the menu.
+Order more at your own cost.

 - Medical kit